LesFerch/WinSetView/Manual.md

 When checked, `Home` will be removed from the Navigation pane.
 When unchecked, `Home` is restored.

+**Note**: This option has no effect when Explorer's "Show all folders" option is checked.

 #### Remove Gallery in Windows 11

 When checked, `Gallery` will be removed from the Navigation pane.
 When unchecked, `Gallery` is restored.

+**Note**: This option has no effect when Explorer's "Show all folders" option is checked.

 #### Disable numerical sort ![image](https://github.com/LesFerch/WinSetView/assets/79026235/31d5617f-6617-4e14-9b8e-0efb2c2b9896)